Last Updated on August 19, 2020 by Alabi M. S.

 1. To introduce the lesson, the teacher revises the previous lesson.
 Based on this, he/she asks the pupils some questions;

-5. Guides pupils to recall the folktales/short stories.
+5. Guides the pupils to identify the sound in given words.

 - To conclude the lesson for the week, the teacher revises the entire lesson and links it to the following week’s lesson.